-An SMP is required for all larger developments, comprising of ten or more residential dwellings; development of a building for accommodation other than dwellings, or extensions and new buildings over 1000m2 Gross Floor Area (GFA).
+An SMP is required for all larger developments, comprising of ten or more residential dwellings or more than 1000m2 of non-residential Gross Floor Area (GFA).

-Determining your SDAPP category

-LARGE MEDIUM SMALL Residential Residential AII 1.2-9 dwellings 1.
-Development of 10 or All planning more dwellings. applications 2.
-Development of a other than new building for 2.
-Development of a described in new building for accommodation other the categories accommodation than dwellings or Medium and other than dwellings extensions with a gross Large. or extensions with a floor area between 50m2 gross floor area of and 1000m2 more than 1000m2.
-3. Extension over 50m2 (WSUD report only).
-Non-Residential Non-Residential 1.
-Development of a new non-residential 1.
-Development of a new building or extensions non-residential building or with a gross floor area extensions with a gross of more than 1000m2. and 1000m2. consider arranging pre-application meeting Council's Prepare SMP Prepare SDA ESD advice submit with your planning application consider and submit with your planning ESD Assessment by Council Discussion of referral Other relevant referrals. responses

-Council decision on your planning application
+Determining your SDAPP category LARGE MEDIUM SMALL Residential Residential AII Development of 10 or 2-9 new dwellings All planning applications other more dwellings Non-residential than described in the Non-residential 1.
+Development of categories Medium 1.
+Development of a building with a and Large. a building with a gross floor area gross floor area of between 100m2 and more than 1000m2 2.
+Alterations and 2.
+Alterations and additions greater additions between 100m2 and 1000m2. than 1000m2. consider arranging pre-application meeting Council's Prepare SMP Prepare SDA ESD advice submit with your planning application consider and submit ESD Assessment by Council Discussion of referral Other relevant referrals. responses (eg. Heritage, Urban Design, Engineering, external authorities) Council decision on your planning application